annaliverpooluniversity/Client-Server-Group-Project/ReadmeFinalServerBuild.md

 Readme file for the Group Project
 ------------------------------------------------------------------------------------------------------------------------------
 - Store 'FinalServerBuild.py' and 'FinalClientBuild.py' in separate folders.
 This will mimic the client and server being on two separate machines.
 - Start by calling 'python FinalServerBuild.py' from terminal/command prompt.
-- The terminal should print "Server Socket Created"; confirming that the server is created and listening for the client connection.
+Depending on permissions, you might need to run CMD as administrator.
+- This should open a GUI Window called 'Server Interface' with five buttons.
+- From the 'Server Interface' click on the first button from the left 'Open Server'.
+This will open a socket and listen for connections from the client.
 - From a separate terminal/command prompt call 'python FinalClientBuild.py'.
 This should open up a GUI Window called 'Client Interface' with nine buttons.
 - Click on connect to server.
 - The server terminal/command prompt should print "Client Connected" once there is a succesful connection between the client and the server.